SEPA Direct Debit payments

 - 7 business days have passed since you initiated the payment

-SEPA does not explicitly label refunds when the funds are deposited back to a customer’s bank account.
+SEPA doesn’t explicitly label refunds when the funds are deposited back to a customer’s bank account.
 Instead, refunds are processed as a credit and include a visible reference to the original payment’s statement descriptor.

-When issuing a refund, you should inform your customer immediately that the refund can take up to five business days to arrive in their bank account.
+When issuing a refund, you should inform your customer immediately that the refund can take up to 5 business days to arrive in their bank account.